rssbotd/objr/README.rst

 ::

     OBJR is a threaded, defer exceptions for later, keep on running callback engine.

 COPYRIGHT

 ::

-    OBJR is Public Domain
+    OBJR is Public Domain.